City-of-Helsinki/structured-log-transfer/README.md

 This should be set to `False` initially, but old log entries without this additional data will be treated as not sent.

-> Note: If using a custom user model, `AUTH_USER_MODEL` setting should be set to the correct model!
+> Note: If using a custom user model, `USER_TABLE_NAME` setting should be set to the table name for the new model!

 ## Extending to other models